billpottle/financial_simulator/README.md

 If no one ever had any unexpected expenses, and you could predict the return of every asset class perfectly, then personal finance would be easy because there would be one 'right' or 'best' answer.
 However, the real world there is a lot of uncertainty.
 This program models this using a 'Monte Carlo' approach - basically running many random simulations and doing statistics on the result.

-*How to Use*
+##How to Use##

 Most people would vary the input parameters and run multiple simulations.
-This could help you answer questions like how many years you need to work, how sensitive your situation is to unexpected expenses, how refinancing your mortage today would affect your future 20 years from now, how much you will be able to afford to contribute to children's college expenses in 10 years, etc.
+This could help you answer questions like how many years you need to work, how sensitive your situation is to unexpected expenses, how refinancing your mortage today would affect your future 20 years from now, how much you will be able to afford to contribute to children's college expenses in 10 years, how will your situation change with 3% vs 5% inflation, etc.

 Edit the values in inputs.csv before running the simulation.
 Here is the meaning of each column